charleslparker/WEKALab/readme.md

 To extend WekaLab to support more classifiers, or different sets of default options (e.g., a different default selection for 'k' in k-nearest neighbor), you need to modify `WekaInterface.java`, and recompile with `lein uberjar`.
 This modification should be pretty straightforward, though, if you have decent access to the documentation.

-One obvious current weakness is the lack of support for nominal attributes.
+One obvious current weakness is the lack of support for nominal attributes and numeric classes.
 If someone wants to take this on, I'd love to review a pull request that adds support for it.